ncoghlan/misc/notes/python3/questions_and_answers.rst

 in cx-Freeze, then that may also cause problems for affected projects.

-There is a `Python 2 or Python 3`_ page on the Python wiki which aims to provides a reasonably up to date overview of the current state of the transition.
+There is a `Python 2 or Python 3`_ page on the Python wiki which aims to provide a reasonably up to date overview of the current state of the transition.

 I think Python 3.4 is a superior language to 2.7 in almost every way (with